 (BBC)

-Automation increases productivity, cuts costs, but also makes employees redundant.
+Automation increases productivity, cuts costs, but it also makes employees redundant.
 Since 2000, around 1.7 million jobs have been lost to robots.
 More precisely, 550,000 manufacturing jobs have been lost to robots in China, followed by 400,000 jobs lost in Europe and 260,000 jobs lost in the US.

 (Financial Times)